 Coronal image Sagittal color Doppler images shows bladder mass: TRUS image showing relation of the masses to the prostate

 Transrectal ultrasound showed not one but two contiguous masses on either side of the bladder neck and almost in close contact with the prostate.
 However, the prostate appeared non vascular and small in size compared to the irregular, polypoid masses which were very vascular.
 There does not appear to be any spread beyond the confines of the bladder wall.
 Final diagnosis- these are a pair of malignant masses of the urinary bladder- carcinoma of urinary bladder.
 This patient had severe urinary obstruction- a result of the location of the bladder tumors near the bladder neck.
 He had a history of undergoing surgery for bladder carcinoma.
 Clearly this was a case of recurrence of bladder malignancy.
-The video clip below shows the TRUS scan study of this patient.
+The video clip above shows the TRUS scan study of this patient.
 Note the clear separate nature of the masses from the prostate.

 This elderly male patient had symptoms of lower urinary tract obstruction.
 Sonography of the abdomen shows a large sac like structure, communicating freely with the urinary bladder through a small orifice (6 mm. in size).
 These ultrasound images are diagnostic of diverticulum of the urinary bladder.
 Color Doppler images show to and fro flow across the orifice between the bladder and the diverticulum.
 Surprisingly, the kidneys appear normal in structure.